antoineBonninProjects/apache-plane-tracker/README.md

 ```
 ## Dependencies

-### opensky-puller
+### opensky-kafka-publisher
-The code to periodically fech data from opensky API is in [another repo of mine](https://github.com/antoineBonninProjects/opensky-puller)
+The code to periodically fech data from opensky API is in [another repo of mine](https://github.com/antoineBonninProjects/opensky-kafka-publisher)

-The docker image containing this Java app is [the following](https://hub.docker.com/repository/docker/abonnin33/opensky-puller/general).
+The docker image containing this Java app is [the following](https://hub.docker.com/repository/docker/abonnin33/opensky-kafka-publisher/general).
 Having a container image is key to create a Kubernetes CronJob to periodically fetch this data.

 # Next steps

-* junit testing on opensky_puller
+* junit testing on opensky_kafka_publisher
-* rename opensky-puller to kafka-opensky-publisher
+* rename opensky-puller to